 Values

-The "Values" quadrant determines what is calculated or summarized in your report, such as totals or distinct counts.
+The “Values” quadrant controls what is calculated or summarized in the report, such as totals, counts, averages, or percentages.

-Use "Values" when you want to measure or summarize records.
-Most users use this area to show the count of tickets.
+Use the “Values” quadrant when you need the report to measure or summarize records.
+This is commonly used to count tickets.

-- You can drag directly within the quadrant to reorder row fields.
+- Drag fields within the quadrant to reorder them.

 - Double-click a field to remove it from the quadrant.